sguha-work/csv-array/README.md

 > Simple. lighweight, intelligent CSV-parser for nodeJS

 ## Dependencies
-This package got only two dependencies of "fs", and "line-by-line".
+This package got only one dependencies of "line-by-line".

 ## Change log
 * Performence improvement
-* Better runtime memory management
+* Removed dependency of fs
-  * For small files memory usage improved
+* Streaming improvement
-  * For large files the option of streaming rather than reading all at once, added
+* Bug fix of parsing

 ## Usage Guide